sdnfv/openNetVM/README.md

 #1.
 Execute openNetVM Manager
 -------------

-openNetVM Manager is a controller
+openNetVM Manager is a controller which shows all running network functions in containers and distributes packets.
+It also has a monitor shows where each and every packets arrives and whether it is dropped or passed on to which network function clients.

 ##1.1 Concise Instruction: